SunehraFarhana/OCD-Patient-Data-Analysis/README.md

 ---
 ## Data Cleaning in Python
+This dataset was fairly clean, so only a few adjustments needed to be made.

 1. Standardize the column names by converting all letters to lowercase, removing any leading/trailing whitespace and parentheses, and replacing dashes/spaces with underscores.
 ```python
 # Standardize column names